 How much does it cost?

-The service of a private case management is not government-subsidised in any way, so you will be charged for all services provided such as personal care.
+The service of a private case management is not Government subsidised in any way, so you will be charged for all services provided.

 Hourly rates vary between private case management organisations so always ask for a breakdown of costs before employing them.
 Generally, an invoice for all care services purchased on your behalf will be provided to you each month.